 Eligibility Criteria.
-Following а comprehensive literature search, all studies examining the effects of exercise on BP in patients with chronic diseases were reviewed.
-The search spanned papers published between January 1, 1995, and May 31, 2024, utilizing keywords "BP", "endurance training", such as "cardiovascular risk factors", "hypertension", "aerobic "meta-analysis", exercise", and "resistance training".
+Following a comprehensive literature search, all studies examining the effects of exercise on BP in patients with chronic diseases were reviewed.
+The search spanned papers published between January 1, 1995, and May 31, 2024, utilizing keywords such as "BP", "endurance training", "cardiovascular risk factors", "hypertension", "aerobic exercise", "meta-analysis", and "resistance training".
 Two authors (S.B. and N.K.) applied the PICOS method to assess the full texts of the identified studies and establish the inclusion and exclusion criteria.
 In cases of disagreement, a third author (A.B.) was consulted to reach a final decision.